City Guide for: Alton, Illinois, United States

 Activities

-• Explore the Museum of Art and Archaeology
+• Visit the Museum of Art and Archaeology

 Hannibal

-Step back in time in Hannibal, Missouri, the boyhood home of Mark Twain.
-Explore the Mark Twain Boyhood Home & Museum, take a riverboat cruise on the Mississippi, and discover the history and charm of this river town.
+Step back in time with a visit to Hannibal, the boyhood home of Mark Twain.
+Explore the Mark Twain Boyhood Home & Museum, take a riverboat cruise on the Mississippi, and wander through the historic downtown area.
+Hannibal offers a glimpse into 19th-century America and the life of one of its most famous authors.

 Travel Time